 There are so many beautiful places to see in Ireland, but there’s something special about Northern Ireland.
 Maybe it’s the long stretches of driving you’ll do without seeing another person or the constant view of the ocean.
-Either way, a Northern Ireland road trip is something you’ll want to put on your itinerary when you visit the country!
+Either way, you’ll want to put a Northern Ireland road trip on your itinerary when you visit the country!

 I last visited Ireland in the fall of 2018, which was a beautiful time to see the Northern Ireland coastal route.
 If you plan your trip out in advance, it’s fairly easy to drive along the coast and hit multiple stops on your way within one or two days.